For Trucks, Buses and Coaches

 • Use of studded tyres

-Allowed from October 15 - March 31 In case of winter road and weather conditions, studded tires may be used from October 15 to April 30
+Allowed from October 15 to March 31 in case of winter road and weather conditions.

 • Winter tyres legislation